 For residents of New Mexico: State law advises you to review personal account statements and credit reports, as applicable, to detect errors resulting from the security breach.
 You have rights pursuant to the Fair Credit Reporting Act, such as the right to be told if information in your credit file has been used against you, the right to know what is in your credit file, the right to ask for your credit score, and the right to dispute incomplete or inaccurate information.
 Further, pursuant to the Fair Credit Reporting Act, the consumer reporting agencies must correct or delete inaccurate, incomplete, or unverifiable information; consumer reporting agencies may not report outdated negative information; access to your file is limited; you must give your consent for credit reports to be provided to employers; you may limit "prescreened" offers of credit and insurance you get based on information in your credit report; and you may seek damages from violators.
-You may have additional rights under the Fair Credit Reporting Act.
-We encourage you to review your rights pursuant to the Fair Credit Reporting Act.
-We encourage you to review your rights pursuant to the Fair Credit Reporting Act.
-We encourage you to review your rights pursuant to the Fair Credit Reporting Act.
-We encourage you to review your rights pursuant to the Fair Credit Reporting Act at www.consumerfinance.gov/f/201504\cfpb\summary\your-rights-under-fcra.pdf or by writing Consumer Response Center, Room 130-A, Federal Trade Commission, 600 Pennsylvania Ave.
+You may have additional rights under the Fair Credit Reporting Act not summarized here.
+Identity theft victims and active duty military personnel have specific additional rights pursuant to the Fair Credit Reporting Act.
+We encourage you to review your rights pursuant to the Fair Credit Reporting Act at www.consumerfinance.gov/f/201504_cfpb_summary_your-rights-under-fcra.pdf or by writing Consumer Response Center, Room 130-A, Federal Trade Commission, 600 Pennsylvania Ave.
 N.W., Washington, D.C.
 20580.

-For residents of Oregon: State law advises you to report any suspected identity theft to law enforcement, including the Attorney General, and the Federal Trade Commission.
+For residents of Oregon: State law advises you to report any suspected identity the ft to law enforcement, including the Attorney General, and the Federal Trade Commission.